Price

 What you'll study

 You'll study nine NZQF level 8 postgraduate courses for the Master of Engineering Management, concluding with a NZQF level 9 research project related to your chosen area of professional focus.
+If you decide to exit early, or would like a shorter qualification, you'll study eight NZQF level 8 postgraduate courses for the Postgraduate Diploma in Engineering Management.

 Our people

-The Master of Engineering Management is coordinated by Dr Hannelie Nel, with contributions from Dr Enda Crossin and other Te Whare Wānanga o Waitaha | University of Canterbury academics.
+The Master of Engineering Management is coordinated by Dr Lulu Barry, with contributions from Dr Enda Crossin, Dr Hannelie Nel, and other industry professionals and Te Whare Wānanga o Waitaha | University of Canterbury academics.

-Enda Crossin is an Associate Professor and the Associate Head of Department for Electrical and Computer Engineering at the University of Canterbury.
+Enda Crossin is an Associate Professor and the Head of Department for Electrical and Computer Engineering at the University of Canterbury.
 He is a a Chartered Professional Engineer (Australia) in the fields of Mechanical Engineering, Leadership and Management, and Project Management.
 He is a materials and sustainability expert, and has led industry-based research projects for a range of sectors.
 His current research interests focus on utilising life cycle assessment to understand the environmental performance of new material & waste management systems, and engineering education.
 He currently leads the BeLongEng project, the first ever longitudinal study of engineering practice.
 He is passionate about developing engineers who are prepared for work in the 21st century, and is a member of Engineering New Zealand, Engineers Australia, and the Australasian Association for Engineering Education.

 Stay updated